 Springfield Team of Expertise, Experience and Reflection (STEER)

-Springfield Mind is committed to providing the best possible service to our Community.; often our service users are some of the most vulnerable in society.
+South Warwickshire and Worcestershire Mind is committed to providing the best possible service to our Community.
+Often our service users are some of the most vulnerable in society.
 We believe that Service User involvement is critical in our ongoing mission to provide better mental health for everyone in our community.

-For those of you who don't know me, my name is Ben Whelan.
+For those of you who don't know me, my name is Ben.
 I'm F2M Transgender and I suffer from Anxiety and Depression.
 If you have any questions, then please ask them; because questions prevent ignorance.
 I am a Volunteer for Springfield Mind and Making Space Warwickshire.

 I started attending Springfield Mind on 5th August 2015.
 I remember the day because it was two days before I had a disciplinary at work where I got fired.
 It didn't feel like it at the time, but it was the best thing that could have happened to me at that point; because I got diagnosed with Anxiety and Depression six weeks before, but the person chairing the disciplinary said “there's no such thing as Mental Health.”
 This all started because my house was robbed by a supposed friend the previous November while I was at work, so I linked work with getting robbed.
 I started to not go out unless I needed to, and when I got suspended; I didn't go out at all, I spent virtually that whole summer in my house where it was safe; plus his family lived and still live four doors away from me, and they're like part of my family and I felt like I couldn't go and visit because I didn't want to see him.